Cost of Cutting Corners in Breeding Season

 “Selecting for only calving ease can lead to calves that stay small at weaning and yearling weights, which means less money in your pocket on sale day.
 However, you cannot select for every single trait, especially since some traits are inherently opposite.
 Consider how traits interact when making decisions.”

-Again it is important to consider the traits you are selecting for and the potential risks of what other traits might be impacted or limited by the mating decision for the desired trait.
+Again it is important to consider the traits you are selecting for and the potential risks of what other traits might impact or limit by the mating decision for the trait.

 Choosing herd sires for the next generation of calves is a very personal decision based on a myriad of individual factors that vary by herd.
 Determine what traits most impact your operation, evaluate the tools available to help you choose sires and then look for the bulls that most closely fit your needs.